In the Name of Allah, Most Gracious, Most Merciful.

 In this fatwa:

-1- Qunut is supplication offered during prayer at a specific point while standing.
+- Qunut is a supplication that Muslims offer during prayer at a specific point while standing.

 Answering your question, The Permanent Committee for Scholarly Research and Ifta’ in Saudi Arabia, states:

-Qunut, according to the definition of the jurists, is the name of a duaa (supplication) offered during prayer at a specific point while standing.
+Qunut, according to the definition of the jurists, is the name of a duaa (supplication) that Muslims offer during prayer at a specific point while standing.

 With regard to saying duaa al-qunut in Fajr prayer all the time, in all circumstances, there is no sound report that Prophet Muhammad (peace be upon him) singled out Fajr for qunut, or that he always recited it in Fajr prayer.

 Rather, Prophet Muhammad said duaa al-qunut at times of calamity with words that were appropriate to the situation.

 He said duaa al-qunut in Fajr and in other prayers, praying against Ra`l, Dhakwaan and `Usayyah for killing the Quran-readers whom he had sent to them in order to teach them their religion.

 Prophet Muhammad offered duaa in Fajr prayer and other prayers for the weak and oppressed believers, that Allah would save them from their enemies.
 But he did not do that all the time.

 The Rightly-Guided Caliphs after him followed the same practice.
 It is better for the imam to limit qunut to times of calamity, following the example of the Messenger of Allah.